Financial Services Regulatory Authority of Ontario

 The Financial Services Regulatory Authority of Ontario (FSRA; Autorité ontarienne de réglementation des services financiers) is a Crown agency which acts as the financial regulator for the Canadian province of Ontario.
 Established in 2016, the FSRA superseded its two predecessor agencies, the Financial Services Commission of Ontario and the Deposit Insurance Corporation of Ontario on June 8, 2019.
-The Financial Services Regulatory Authority of Ontario operates at arms-length from the Government of Ontario, and reports to the Legislative Assembly of Ontario through the Minister of Finance.
+The Financial Services Regulatory Authority of Ontario operates at arm's length from the Government of Ontario, and reports to the Legislative Assembly of Ontario through the Minister of Finance.

 Regulated sectors

 FSRA regulates the insurance, credit union, caisse populaire, mortgage brokerage, loan, trust, and pension administration sectors in Ontario.
 Additionally it provides deposit insurance for members of provincially-incorporated credit unions and caisses populaires.